dhamidi/ruby-blog-event-sourcing/README.md

   after they have been approved.
 In case of rejection, the commenter should get notified.

+On the read side of things:

+- [ ] Start page listing all posts.
+Each entry lists:
+  - title of the post
+  - number of comments
+  - date posted
+  - first paragraph of the post displayed as content
+- [ ] Post detail page
+  - full content of the post
+  - lists all comments
+  - comment form
+- [ ] An ATOM feed
+- Admin area:
+  - [ ] write post page
+  - [ ] edit post page
+  - [ ] list all posts page

 # What's missing

 Currently events are just stored and not processed any further to